mainurrasel/Learn-To-Code/README.md

 git checkout -b "branch name"

 #To push in new branch to the existing repository from the command line
-git push --set-upstream origin NewBranch
+git push --set-upstream origin "new branch name"

 To import code from another repository